Steve Bower

-Stephen Robert Bower is an English football commentator, one of the main voices for BBC TV's Match of the Day, culminating in being part of the commentary teams for the 2010, 2014, and 2018 FIFA World Cups.
+Stephen Robert Bower is an English football commentator.
+He is best known as one of the main voices for BBC TV's Match of the Day, culminating in being part of the commentary teams for the 2010, 2014, 2018, and 2022 FIFA World Cups.
 Bower commentated on New Zealand's historic draw with Italy and Argentina's 4–1 win over South Korea amongst others.